peterivarsson/rest-doc-types/README.md

 # rest-doc-types

+## DocListType

-## Mark a metod that returns a list so that content in list will shown in the REST documentation Web page.
+Mark a metod that returns a list so that content in list will shown in the REST documentation Web page.

 I.e. In the Data object for MovieList a link to Movie data object will be shown in Wewb page.